Phrancko/sudoku-math/README.md

 ## What is this?

-Sudoku variant puzzles are variations on the classic sudoku where you have to arrange the digits 1 to 9 in a 9x9 grid which is divided into nine 3x3 boxes of 9 cells every row, every column and each 3x3 box contains the digits 1 to 9.
+Sudoku variant puzzles are variations on the classic sudoku in which you have to arrange the digits 1 to 9 in a 9x9 grid which is divided into nine 3x3 boxes of 9 cells such that every row, every column and each 3x3 box contains the digits 1 to 9.

 There are a large number of variants to the classic sudoku.
 They are explained and demonstrated on the terrific YouTube channel, Cracking the Cryptic.
 Many of the variants ask you to fill a number of cells with digits which add to a specific total.
 Sometimes the number of digits is known but the total is not known (as in arrow sudokus and some killer sudokus) and sometimes both the number of digits is known and the total is known (more common killer sudokus).
 Sometimes one or more of the digits being summed are already known.